 "When I get that feeling, I want sexual healing."

 It's not a myth.
 Sexual intercourse can be incredibly calming.
 It is a distracting physical activity that releases endorphins and helps you feel more relaxed and less tense.
 If you have someone special in your life that understands that you're suffering from anxiety, it is okay to ask if they are willing to share in some lovemaking.
 To help you experience some relief from that anxiety, the two of you should come to some type of understanding that allows you to release some sexual energy, and possibly improve your relationship in the process.

 10. Living in Today

-Those with anxiety often start to focus too much on how they feel and their worries about the future.
+When your focus is on your fears and worries about the future it robs you of the present.
 Each day becomes trying to live with anxiety instead of trying to live in general.
 Learning to accept that you have anxiety and trying to live a great and exciting life anyway is important.

 And what's interesting is that if you can learn to have that mindset - to let yourself experience the fear and try to live the life anyway - you will find that your anxiety tends to dissipate with it.
 It's not a cure, but it's close.

 Stopping Anxiety Forever